 The Municipal Services department is responsible for the annual improvements of roadway infrastructure within the Village.Responsibilities include design and review of engineering plans, inspection of construction, and communication with citizens in project areas.
 Roadway projects are primarily selected due to existing pavement condition.
 Pavement condition is measured using the Modified Pavement Condition Index (MPCI) rating system.Please visit the interactive map below for the most recent roadway ratings and information on the MPCI.

 This page includes the general information that residents should understand about road construction projects.
 Please read all material on this page before moving to the individual project pages.
 This page includes the in-depth information of work that can be done in any type of road construction project.
 The individual project pages, on the left side of this page, will provide you with a brief outline of work that will be done for that particular project.

-Construction Updates & "Notify Me"
+Construction Updates & "Staying Informed"

 To sign up to receive weekly updates in an e-mail and/or text message, follow the steps below.